Pakistan's new FM seeks better relations with the United States - ExBulletin

 Pakistan’s new FM seeks better relations with the United States

-UNITED NATIONS (AP) Pakistan’s new foreign minister says the United States and his country must move past past tensions over Afghanistan and begin a new engagement after years of strained relations under former Prime Minister Imran Khan.
+TANZANIA Pakistan’s new foreign minister says the United States and his country must move beyond past tensions over Afghanistan and enter into a new engagement after years of strained relations under former Prime Minister Imran Khan.

 Bilawal Bhutto Zardari, the 33-year-old son of slain former Prime Minister Benazir Bhutto, spoke in an interview with The Associated Press in New York, where he was attending meetings on the global food crisis at headquarters this week of ONU.
 He also held talks with senior diplomats, including an hour-long discussion with US Secretary of State Antony Blinken.